Matheus2212/php-routes-class/README.md

-# php API class
+# php Routes class

-A RESTfull PHP API class.
+A RESTfull PHP Routes class.

 It uses the express (node.js) route concepts, in a very simple way.